Magnitus-/DockerFiles/react-build/README.md

 - destination: Path of the final bundled file in the container
 - dependencies: Array of external dependencies you'll use.
 Possible values are: react, react-dom, redux.
 Those external dependencies can be required under those names in your code
 - watch: Boolean that sets whether the container should compile your code once or whether it should compile it and re-compile it each time any of the source files are changed
+- minify: Boolean that specifies if the result code should be minifed.
+If set to true, the code will be minified with uglify.
 - modules: Object having your module names as keys and the path of their corresponding source file as values.
 The '*' entry is a special entry.
 It's an array of folders containing files which should also be bundled and whose module name is their file name, without the extension.
+- entrypoints: List of files (or folders containing the files) that should be executed directly when the bundled file is loaded (module code only executes when first required)
-- extensions: Array of file extensions that should be included in folders listed in the '*' entry.
-If this property is not defined, all files will be processed, no matter the extension.
+- extensions: Array of file extensions that should be included during folder traversals.
+If this property is not defined, all files will be processed in entries specifying folders, no matter the extension.